Skip to main content

 Design Recommendations

-• Array Size: 5 symbols is standard for adult populations.
-Reduce to 3-4 for children or clinical populations.
+• Array Size: Set the number of symbols per trial via the Search Symbols column.
+Around 5 symbols is standard for adult populations; reduce to 3-4 for children or clinical populations.

-• Trial Count: 40 items is typical for research; 60 items provides more reliable estimates.
+• Trial Count: Each spreadsheet row is one trial; 40 items is typical for research, and 60 items provides more reliable estimates.

-• Target Probability: 50% present/absent is standard.
-Varying this can increase task difficulty.
+• Target Probability: Balance the Contains Target column across trials.
+A 50% present/absent split is standard; skewing it can change task difficulty.

-• Practice Trials: Include practice trials with feedback so participants understand the task before timed testing begins.
+• Practice Trials: Enable practice (with feedback) so participants understand the task before the scored trials begin.

-• Symbol Sets: Use abstract symbols (geometric shapes) to minimize cultural or linguistic bias.
+• Symbol Sets: Use abstract symbols to minimize cultural or linguistic bias.

 Common Issues and Solutions